Student Access to Lab Computers

 IN-PERSON and VIRTUAL OPEN LAB:

-We are pleased to announce that our in-person and virtual Open Lab resources are now available for students that need additional assistance with computer lab assignments in their courses.
-In-person open lab hours will be held in room PH1-208, while the virtual Open Lab hours will be offered to students on the Zoom video conferencing platform.
+We are pleased to announce that our in-person and virtual open lab resources are now available for students currently enrolled in Geography or Environmental Science and Policy courses who need additional assistance with computer lab assignments.
+In-person open lab hours will be held in room PH1-208, while the virtual open lab hours will be offered to students on the Zoom video conferencing platform.
 The days and times that both the in-person and virtual open lab hours will be held weekly are shown in the schedules provided below.
-All open lab sessions (in-person and virtual) will be staffed by graduate students who have had previous undergraduate coursework in GIS and remote sensing, but can also assist you with computer-related questions for most other subjects.
+All open lab sessions (in-person and virtual) will be staffed by graduate students who have had previous undergraduate coursework in GIS and remote sensing and can assist you with lab assignments in these courses, as well as computer-related questions for most other subjects.

-Please ask your instructor or the GIS Lab Manager for the Zoom links and pass codes to access the virtual Open Lab Zoom room.
+Please ask your instructor or the GIS Lab Manager for the Zoom link and pass code to access the virtual Open Lab Zoom room.

 CSULB COVID-19 PROCEDURES FOR ON-CAMPUS LAB ACCESS